Eimert/.nl/_pages/about.md

 layout: single
 author_profile: true
 ---
-### 🇬🇧 Generation Einstein
+### Generation Einstein
-Born in 1992, Drenthe (NL).
+I was born in Emmen, Drenthe (NL).
 Early on I became interested in computers and networking.
 Lots of computers have been disassembled and reassembled with better parts.
 After the secondary school, I got my diploma ‘Network engineering’ at the Drenthe College (MBO4).
 I continued studying at the Hanzehogeschool in Groningen (HBO).
 I finished the bachelor ‘Business IT & Management’ with honours.
 After briefly studying computer science at the TU Eindhoven, I